slimwizard/matthewrice-xyz/README.md

 ## Running production verion in Docker Container with Nginx

-First you will need to do a production build of the project using `ng build --prod`.
-This will put the prod files in the /dist directory.
-Next, you will need to create a new image using the Dockerfile by running `docker build -t matthewrice-xyz .`.
+First (after pulling the repo, of course), run a production build of the project using `ng build --prod`.
+This will put the production-ready files in the /dist directory.
+Next, create a new image using the Dockerfile by running `docker build -t matthewrice-xyz .`.
 Now, the container can be started up by running `docker run -d -p8080:80 matthewrice-xyz`.
 Visiting localhost:8080 in the browser will hit port 80 in the container, which is now serving the compiled Angular application from an Nginx web server.

 ## Development server